The Double Refuge 🍷 Prologue

 'Tis all that life can give, and then comes death.

-It seems to me that God would want us to understand as much of our religious tradition as possible, even if it challenges our cherished exclusivities.
+It seems to me that God would want us to understand as many and as much of our religious traditions as possible, even if this challenges our cherished exclusivities.
 I imagine that God would want us to question all of the historical, cultural, and geographical definitions which limit Him / She / It, even if this questioning leads to 1. radically altering our present views, or 2. syncretism.

 Personally, I go back and forth between open agnosticism and open theism.
-I have great respect for all traditions of critical thinking, and I make consistent reference to Christianity, Hinduism, Daoism, Judaism, and Islam.
-For instance, the poets I cited above — Khayyam and Rumi — reflect the mystical Islamic tradition of Sufism.
-In 🇮🇳 The Fiction of Doubt, starting with Rise of the Simurg, I foreground the relation between Khayyam’s science and the poetic mysticism shared by Rumi and Farid ud-Din Attar.
-I explain how Attar’s 12th-century long poem Conference of the Birds provides the dominant extended metaphor (a flight of birds to the king of birds, the Simurg) in Rushdie’s first five novels.
-I also illustrate how Rushdie uses this metaphor to argue for critical thinking and for a free and open society.
+I have great respect for all traditions of critical thinking, and I also have great respect for Christianity, Hinduism, Daoism, Judaism, and Islam.
+For instance, the poets I cite throughout this Prologue — Khayyam and Rumi — reflect the mystical Islamic tradition of Sufism.
+Also, in 🇮🇳 The Fiction of Doubt (starting with Rise of the Simurg), I foreground the relation between Khayyam’s science and the poetic mysticism shared by Rumi and Farid ud-Din Attar.
+I explain how Attar’s 12th-century long poem Conference of the Birds provides the dominant extended metaphor (a flight of birds to the king of birds, the Simurg) in Salman Rushdie’s first five novels.
+I also illustrate how Rushdie uses this metaphor to argue for critical thinking and for a free, open, democratic society.

-And in terms of syncretism, Rushdie is one of the great world writers: in his first novel Grimus he fuses Norse, Hindu, Sufi, and Dantean superstructures; in Midnight’s Children he brings together the variety of religions in India in the microcosm of his protagonists’s head; and in Haroun and the Sea of Stories the Sufi flight of birds fuses with the Hindu metaphor of an ocean of stories, suggesting that Islamic and Hindu notions benefit from admixture.
+In terms of syncretism, Rushdie is one of the great writers of the world.
+In his first novel Grimus he fuses Norse, Hindu, Sufi, and Dantean superstructures.
+In Midnight’s Children he brings together the variety of religions in India in the microcosm of his protagonist’s head, and he champions Attar’s symbols of unity in the face of the historic antagonism between Hindus and Muslims.
+Finally, in Haroun and the Sea of Stories Rushdie fuses Attar’s flight of birds with the Hindu ocean of stories, suggesting that Islamic and Hindu notions benefit from admixture.

-The God of Moses displayed mercy on occasion, but He also displayed a great deal of justice and punishment, much of which was based on an exclusive cultural and historical code of rules and customs, as well as an exclusive contract which favoured one particular people (I supply a humorous take on Moses and his covenant in 🍎 The Apple-Merchant of Babylon, starting with The Genealogy of Mortals).
-Jesus steered this Jewish tradition from exclusion to inclusion, and suggested a liberation from compulsion and fear.
+The God of Moses displayed mercy on occasion, but He also displayed a great deal of justice and punishment, much of which was based on an exclusive cultural and historical code of rules and customs, as well as an exclusive contract which favoured one particular people.
+In this context, Jesus steered the Jewish tradition from exclusion to inclusion, and suggested a liberation from compulsion and fear.

-While fire-and-brimstone preachers still tell the Old Testament stories about evil-doers and divine vengeance, we see today a movement toward a more forgiving and inclusive Christianity, a global faith that’s open to all religions and mysticisms.
-Yet this is also a very old tradition, spanning centuries and continents.
-For instance, an open version of Christianity was urged by Transcendentalists in the 19th century, most notably by Ralph Waldo Emerson and Walt Whitman.
-It was also current in India and China, as I explain in 💫 Believing in the Mystery, starting with Introduction: Daoism & Whitman’s Transcendentalism.
-In this chapter I highlight the similarities between the cosmic mysticism of Whitman and that of the Daoists Laozi and Zhuangzi.
+While fire-and-brimstone preachers still tell the Old Testament stories about evil-doers and divine vengeance, we see today a movement toward a more forgiving and inclusive Christianity, a global faith that’s willing to engage with all religions, cultures, and philosophies.
+This is the type of open Christianity urged by Transcendentalists in the 19th century, most notably by Ralph Waldo Emerson and Walt Whitman.
+It was also current in India and China, as I explain in 💫 Believing in the Mystery (starting with Introduction: Daoism & Whitman’s Transcendentalism).
+In this chapter I highlight the similarities between the mysticism of Whitman and that of the Daoists Laozi and Zhuangzi.

 In the 20th century, open versions of Christianity have been promoted by the likes of Thomas Merton, Raimundo Panikkar, and Richard Rohr.
 Rohr’s idea of the universal Christ is particularly interesting in the context of inclusive religion.
 Rohr argues for a cosmic Christ of love, forgiveness, and Grace, one that has existed since at least the Big Bang.
 This cosmic force of Love flowers in the historical Jesus yet also in any being who acts with charity, compassion, and love.
 This Jesus operates within a framework of either/and, not either/or.
 I imagine this Jesus as a sort of bodhisattva on the Jordan.